Emadalshamery/optimism/devnet-sdk/di/README.md

 - **Registering providers**: Defining how to create instances of specific types.
 - **Resolving dependencies**: Providing instances as needed, handling their creation and dependency injection.

-Let’s get started by setting up the `Container`.
+Let's get started by setting up the `Container`.

 ---